Organoiron chemistry: Ferrocene and its derivatives

 Ferrocene is also a structurally unusual scaffold as illustrated by the popularity of ligands such as 1,1'-bis(diphenylphosphino)ferrocene, which are useful in catalysis.
 Treatment of ferrocene with aluminium trichloride and benzene gives the cation [CpFe(C6H6)]+.
+Further iron arene complexes are also possible.
 Oxidation of ferrocene gives the blue 17e species ferrocenium.
 Derivatives of fullerene can also act as a highly substituted cyclopentadienyl ligand.

 Fp2, Fp−, and Fp+ and derivatives

 Fe(CO)5 reacts with cyclopentadiene to give the dinuclear Fe(I) species cyclopentadienyliron dicarbonyl dimer ([FeCp(CO)2]2), often abbreviated as Fp2.
 Pyrolysis of Fp2 gives the cuboidal cluster [FeCp(CO)]4.

-Very hindered substituted cyclopentadienyl ligands can give an isolable monomeric Fe(I) species.
-For example, Cpi-PrFe(CO)2 (Cpi-Pr = i-Pr5C5) has been characterized crystallographically.
+Very hindered substituted cyclopentadienyl ligands can give isolable monomeric Fe(I) species.
+For example, Cpi-Pr5Fe(CO)2 (Cpi-Pr5 = i-Pr5C5) has been characterized crystallographically.